Rumpi Hills: Classification of the Rumpi Hills forests

 Despite having mixed vegetation, these forests have Caesalpinioid plants as the dominant vegetation particularly along elevation gradients 400 to 1800 m elevation).
 Most often, the vegetation structure becomes sparse above 1800 m elevation containing mainly montane bamboo forests, shrubs and grasslands.
-Afromontane plant species such as Prunus Africana and Nuxia congesta are dominant.
+Afromontane plant species such as Prunus africana and Nuxia congesta are dominant.

-Mount Fako and the island of Bioko are located above 900 m and in a separate ecoregion consisting of the Mount Fako and Bioko Island montane forests.
-These montane forests extend inland to other highland forests of Cameroon and towards the Cross–Niger forests transition ecoregion to the west.
-Moving further inland to the north, east and south, these coastal forests mosaic to the Guinean forest–savannah, the Congolian forest–savannah and the Atlantic equatorial coastal forests (mainly along the River Sanaga).
+Mount Fako and the island of Bioko are located above 900 m and in a separate ecoregion called the Mount Cameroon and Bioko montane forests.
+These montane forests extend inland to other highland forests of Cameroon and towards the Cross–Niger transition forests ecoregion to the west.
+Moving further inland to the north, east and south, these coastal forests mosaic to the Guinean forest–savanna, the Northern Congolian forest–savanna, and the Atlantic equatorial coastal forests (mainly along the River Sanaga).

 It rains heavily throughout the year giving a wet climate especially with many rivers including the Cross River, River Sanaga, River Mungo, River Ndian, River Wouri and River Niger that run across the landscape.
 Aside rivers, the region is also home to a number of small circular craters, produced by volcanic explosions which have subsequently formed crater lakes, including Lake Barombi Mbo, Dissoni/Soden, Barombi Kotto, Benakuma, Nyos and Monoun.
 The ancient nature and isolation has led to a high level of endemism in these lakes where over 75% of the fish species and approximately one-third of the aquatic insects are endemic.

 For instance, Lake Dissoni/Soden, a small volcanic lake covering an estimated 1.25 km2, is located at the southeastern slopes of the Rumpi hills.
 The lake flows into a stream that eventually empties into the River Meme.
 There are only three fish species in the lake which are all endemic including Poeciliid (Procatopus lacustris) which may be related to Procatopus similis more abundant in surrounding rivers, streams and lakes.
 An undescribed catfish (Clarias spp) and barb (Barbus spp) as well as the atyid shrimp Caridina sodenensis are endemic species to this lake.

-Majority of the region is located on the African Precambrian shield which contains principally basement rocks.
+Most of the region is located on the African Precambrian shield which contains principally basement rocks.
 Over the years, the weathering of these basement rocks has created dense layers of leached and poor red earth soils.
 Meanwhile, along the Atlantic Equatorial coastal forests, the continuous deposition of sand, rocks and silt has created extensive muddy banks, mangrove swamps and sandy beaches.
 Mount Fako and Bioko are active volcanoes and therefore their surrounding soils are rich which are from volcanic ash and pyroclastic lava and ash.